githubsourav/QuantumSpinGuidedWave/README.md

 % Select RLSH index = 2 for All RL and SH mode
 %% SpinStates
 % Please note for RLSH = 2 SpinState can only take values between 3 and 10.
-% as 1 and 2 is not relevant in RLSH SpinState.
+% as 1 and 2 are not relevant in RLSH SpinState.

 % SpinState = 1 ; % s_fi
 % SpinState = 2 ; % s_zi